Payment plan for CLOGSAG ready – Labour Minister

 Parliament meeting with Leadership CLOGSAG

-The Leadership of the Committee on Local Government and Rural Development in Parliament is optimistic that CLOGSAG will call off the almost a month-old strike action.
+The Leadership of the Committee on Local Government and Rural Development in Parliament is optimistic CLOGSAG will call off the almost a month old strike action.

-Speaking to the media after a meeting with Executives of CLOGSAG, the Ranking Member on the Local Government and Rural Development Committee, Nii Lante Vanderpuije disclosed the association is ready to call off the strike if the government does the needful.
+Speaking to the media after a meeting with Executives of CLOGSAG, the ranking Member on Local Government and Rural Development Committee, Nii Lante Vanderpuije disclosed the association is ready to call off the strike if government does the needful.

 He said news reports over the weekend had complaints from many Ghanaians on the effect of the strike action by CLOGSAG.